FullLoRA: Efficiently Boosting the Robustness of Pretrained Vision Transformers: Experiment

 \subsection{Comparison with Other Methods}

-We first compare the robustness against different attack methods of pretrained models finetuned using our proposed FullLoRA-AT method with other lightweight finetuning methods on various datasets.
+We first compare the robustness against different attack methods of pretrained models finetuned using our proposed FullLoRA method with other lightweight finetuning methods on various datasets.
+It should be noted that, in our comparisons, we have combined these methods with adversarial training to enhance the model's robustness, ensuring a fair comparison.
 The results are shown in~\cref{tab:comparison_dataset}.
 When only the patch embedding layer or the scale and offset parameters of layer normalization are used for adversarial finetuning, the number of trainable parameters is minimal and the training speed is relatively fast, whereas the robustness of the model in this scenario is weak.
 While Aurora~\cite{wang2023parameter}, LoRA~\cite{hu2022lora}, and UniPELT~\cite{mao2022unipelt} methods show improvements in model robustness, the Aurora method involves a large number of additional matrix multiplication operations due to CP decomposition of the weight matrices, leading to a longer training time, even exceeding that of full finetuning.
 Also, the UniPELT method adds a considerable amount of extra parameters, resulting in unsatisfactory training duration.

-Our proposed FullLoRA-AT method, at rank $r = 32$, our FullLoRA-AT method shows a robustness improvement of 2\% $\sim$ 4\% on average across different datasets compared to the LoRA method, with similar parameter count and training duration, which clearly demonstrates the effectiveness of our approach.
-When the rank is decreased to $r = 16$, our FullLoRA-AT can still achieves similar or even better model robustness compared to the LoRA method while requiring only half the number of parameters for finetuning and reducing training time.
+Our proposed FullLoRA method shows a robustness improvement of 2\% $\sim$ 4\% on average across different datasets compared to the LoRA method, with similar parameter count and training duration, which clearly demonstrates the effectiveness of our approach.
 Moreover, compared to fully finetuning the entire model, our method uses only about 5\% of the parameters and 75\% of the training duration to achieve comparable model robustness.
 On the dataset of CIFAR-10, our method incurs an average loss of only about 1\% in robust accuracy, yet it simultaneously achieves a 4.29\% improvement in clean accuracy.